DebolinaPaul/EWP/README.md

 ### entropy_weight.power.k.means
 #### Inputs:

 1. X      : an $n \times p$ matrix whose rows denote the data points.
 2. s      : The initial exponent fparameter for the power mean.
 Default is -1.
 3. lambda : The entropy penalization parameter.
 Must be non-negative.
-4. tmax: Maximum number of iterations to be run.
+4. tmax   : Maximum number of iterations to be run.
 Default is 200.
-5. tol: Maximum relative error the algorithm should achive.
+5. tol    : Maximum relative error the algorithm should achive.
 Defailt is 1e-05.

+#### Outputs

+1. theta  : A $k \times p$ matrix, whose rows represent the cluster centroids.
+2. label  : A n length vector representing the class labels.
+3. weight : A p length vector of the found feature weights.